govindaa-sharma/GreenMesh/README.md

 🧑‍💻 Contributors
 Name	Role
-Govinda Sharma	AI Systems Engineer, Multi-Agent Designer Teammate	Planner & Backend Integration
+Govinda Sharma	AI Systems Engineer, Multi-Agent Designer Sanchari Dey	Planner & Backend Integration
 🏁 License

 This project is licensed under the MIT License — free for educational and research use.